Meet Caroline Quentin – Strictly Come Dancing contestant and Men Behaving Badly star

 She added: “I do remember what I learnt, but my knees are 50 years older!”

 Strictly Come Dancing is on BBC One on Saturdays at 7:10pm and Sundays at 7:15pm.
-You can find the full Strictly Come Dancing line-up here.
 If you’re looking for something to watch tonight, check out our TV Guide.